-USAID's Yemen Systems, Health, and Resilience Project (SHARP) improves maternal and child health outcomes in Yemen via a multifaceted approach.
+The USAID Yemen Systems, Health, and Resilience Project (USAID SHARP) improves maternal and child health outcomes in Yemen via a multifaceted approach.
 This includes: building the capacity of health facility staff and community midwives to deliver higher quality care; encouraging community engagement with the formal health system to build trust; improving district health authorities' management skills; exploring and piloting innovative financing mechanisms to improve access to care; and strengthening Yemen's health management information system to provide data for decision-makers.

-USAID health activities are active in Aden, Lahj, and Ta'izz governorates.
-SHARP has trained 210 community midwives and 413 reproductive health volunteers to improve access to services for women of reproductive age and children under five.
-SHARP also trained 97 health facility service providers on evidence-based reproductive, maternal, newborn, and child health and nutrition services to ensure provision of quality services for mothers, pregnant and lactating women, and children.
+USAID SHARP is active in Aden, Lahj, and Ta'izz governorates.
+The project has trained 862 community midwives and 426 reproductive health volunteers to improve access to services for women of reproductive age and children under five.
+The project also trained 678 health facility service providers on evidence-based reproductive, maternal, newborn, and child health and nutrition services to ensure provision of quality services for mothers, pregnant and lactating women, and children.

 To strengthen Yemen's response to the COVID-19 pandemic, USAID coordinated the U.S. government donation of 319,200 COVID-19 vaccines to Yemen.
-USAID also provided life-saving oxygen to COVID-19 isolation units, supported cold storage and transportation of vaccines, helped authorities to develop health guidelines and protocols, trained health care workers on infection prevention and control measures, and shared awareness messages through social media, radio, and community outreach to increase vaccination rates and help prevent the spread of the disease.
+In 2022, USAID also provided life-saving oxygen to COVID-19 isolation units, supported cold storage and transportation of vaccines, helped authorities to develop health guidelines and protocols, trained health care workers on infection prevention and control measures, and shared awareness messages through social media, radio, and community outreach to increase vaccination rates and help prevent the spread of the disease.
+Moving forward, USAID will continue to train and support health care workers carrying out COVID-19 activities.
+USAID will also support integration of COVID-19 vaccination into routine vaccine activities to make COVID-19 vaccination programs.